 Even if you don’t have space for a big sand pit, perhaps you have space for a clam shell sand tub?
 Or even a small tub of sand?
 Or how about a digging patch?
 A little corner of the garden where your kids are free to dig and get dirty is a magical place.

 Our children will spend hours outside making ‘potions’.
-We’ve purposely planted lots of kid friendly plants that can be picked and picked and picked and still not die.
-We’ve included plants with interesting flowers, scents and leaves – you can read more about our choice of plants that are good for play here.
+We’ve purposely planted lots of kid friendly plants (find our suggestions for Plants That Are Perfect for Play here) that can be picked and picked and picked and still not die.
+We’ve included plants with all sorts of interesting flowers, scents and leaves.